 (N.B.
-For purpose of illustration, certain accounting policies relating to immaterial or irrelevant items with respect to the Group are included although this would not be required under SFRS(I) because irrelevant policies shall be omitted from financial statements.
-Therefore, tailoring of these significant accounting policies is required before reference or application.)
+For purpose of illustration, certain accounting policies relating to immaterial or irrelevant items with respect to the Group are included, as highlighted in grey boxes, although this would not be required under SFRS(I) because irrelevant policies shall be omitted from financial statements.
+Therefore, tailoring of these material accounting policy information is required before reference or application.)